lionheart/style-guide/guides/Line-Breaks.md

 ### Strings

+We'll start off with a pretty straightforward example.

 ```python
 nasa_description = "The National Aeronautics and Space Administration (NASA) is the agency of the United States government that is responsible for the nation's civilian space program and for aeronautics and aerospace research."
 ```